Simple qudit ZX and ZH calculi, via integrals

 \section{Abstract}

-The ZX~calculus and the ZH~calculus use diagrams to denote and to compute properties of quantum operations, and other multi-linear operators described by tensor networks.
-These calculi involve `rewrite rules', which are algebraic manipulations of the tensor networks through transformations of diagrams.
-The way in which diagrams denote tensor networks is through a \emph{semantic map}, which assigns a meaning to each diagram in a compositional way.
-Slightly different semantic maps, which may prove more convenient for one purpose or another (\emph{e.g.},~analysing unitary circuits versus analysing counting complexity), give rise to slightly different rewrite systems.
-Through a simple application of measure theory on discrete sets, we describe a semantic map for ZX~and ZH~diagrams for qudits of any dimension ${D \!>\!
-1}$, well-suited to represent unitary circuits, and admitting simple rewrite rules.
-In doing so, we reproduce the `well-tempered' semantics of Ref.~\cite{dB-2020} for ZX~and ZH~diagrams in the case ${D \!=\!
-2}$.
-We demonstrate rewrite rules for the `stabiliser fragment' of the ZX~calculus and a `multicharacter fragment' of the ZH~calculus; and demonstrate relationships which would allow the two calculi to be used interoperably as a single `ZXH~calculus'.
+The ZX~calculus and ZH~calculus use diagrams to denote and compute properties of quantum operations, using `rewrite rules' to transform between diagrams which denote the same operator through a functorial \emph{semantic map}.
+Different semantic maps give rise to different rewrite systems, which may prove more convenient for different purposes.
+Using discrete measures, we describe semantic maps for ZX~and ZH~diagrams, well-suited to analyse unitary circuits and measurements on qudits of any fixed dimension ${D \!>\!
+1}$ as a single `ZXH-calculus'.
+We demonstrate rewrite rules for the `stabiliser fragment' of the ZX~calculus and a `multicharacter fragment' of the ZH~calculus.